-- 1 A student completing the Bachelor of Business and Bachelor of Computer and Information Sciences as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Business at least 225 points - (i) core papers: 90 points and A student completing this conjoint programme is not required to complete BUSS720 or BUSS721. - (ii) a major: at least 105 points from one of the majors identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7 and - (iii) 30 points from papers listed in the Bachelor of Business Table and - (b) Bachelor of Computer and Information Sciences at least 225 points - (i) core papers: 135 points with 45 points at level 6 and A student completing this conjoint programme is not required to complete COMP501, COMP704 and COMM501. - (ii) a major: at least 90 points from one of the majors identified in the Bachelor of Computer and Information Sciences Regulations with at least 45 points at level 6 and at least 45 points at level 7
+- 1 A student completing the Bachelor of Business and Bachelor of Computer and Information Sciences as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Business at least 225 points - (i) core courses: 90 points\ and \ A student completing this conjoint programme is not required to complete BUSS720 or BUSS721. - a major: at least 105 points from one of the majors identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7 and - (iii) $\quad$ 30 points from courses listed in the Bachelor of Business Table

+- (b) Bachelor of Computer and Information Sciences at least 225 points - (i) core courses: 90 points\ level 5 and \A student completing this conjoint programme is not required to complete COMP704. - a major: 120 points from one of the majors identified in the Bachelor of Computer and Information Sciences Regulations with at least 60 points at level 6 and 45 points at level 7 and - (iii) 15 points from papers listed in the Bachelor of Computer and Information Sciences Table.

-- (c) Common Papers 60 points at level 7 - 60 points Conjoint Cooperative Education Project COMP707. - 2 A student is required to address both their Bachelor of Business and their Bachelor of Computer and Information Sciences major in the Conjoint Cooperative Education Project COMP707 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute a paper from one of the component degrees with another paper from either component degree with the approval of both programme leaders.
+- (c) Common Courses 60 points at level 7 - (i) 60 points Conjoint Cooperative Education Project COMP707. - 2 A student is required to address both their Bachelor of Business and their Bachelor of Computer and Information Sciences major in the Conjoint Cooperative Education Project COMP707 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute a course from one of the component degrees with another course from either component degree with the approval of both programme leaders.

-Refer to the Bachelor of Business Regulations (page 456) and Bachelor of Computer and Information Sciences Regulations (page 475).
+Refer to the Bachelor of Business Regulations (page 454) and Bachelor of Computer and Information Sciences Regulations (page 473).